“Journey Through Scripture” One-Year Plans Scott Pauley

 And so do we.

-All this week on our “Enjoying the Journey” podcast I am dealing with simple principles that will help us return to daily Bible reading.
+On our “Enjoying the Journey” podcast I dealt with simple principles that will help us return to daily Bible reading.
 I do hope you will listen to these five episodes.
-(You may find them at enjoyingthejourney.org/broadcast and subscribe to receive them on your phone daily.)

-Next week we begin a brand new study, a series that will walk us through the Old and New Testaments.
+We also have a new study through the Old and New Testaments.
 As we “Journey Through Scripture” we will discover daily direction from every one of the books of the Bible.
 It is my prayer that you will make this journey with us.
-Together we will make one ten minute visit in every book of the Bible.
+It is a ten-minute visit in every book of the Bible.

 There are a host of Bible reading plans available.
 I am not offering a new one…only a fresh one.
 The secret to Bible reading is not a better plan.
 Rather, it is a continued recommitment to do it!
 A fresh start.